-In collaboration with the Operations and Maintenance Division, the OHS Division is working on a number of process controls, such as confined space and lockout management.
-Such controls help ensure that processes are respected, and that they evolve as necessary.
+The review of 30% of the OHS documentation is underway in order to adjust to legislative changes as well as to operational realities.
 Achieving and maintaining the target of 85% completion of the employee OHS training matrix remains a constant objective.
-Following the internal audit on the maturity of the Corporation's OHS culture, the implementation of the action plan has begun.
-The plan extends over a period of three years, with the objective of achieving the next stage of JCCBI's OHS culture, in line with JCCBI's goal of "Zero Injury by Choice".
+The action plan resulting from the internal audit on the maturity of the Corporation's OHS culture is well under way.
+Said plan extends over a three-year period, with the objective of achieving the next stage of JCCBI's OHS culture, which is still aimed at "Zero Injury by Choice".